What is a Community Association?

 What Happens if Someone Doesn't Pay The Assessment?

 Assessments are the lifeblood of your Association and as such, are secured by a lien on each property.
 If not paid, they are subject to interest, collection costs and ultimately may be foreclosed upon by the Association.
 If the Association must spend its time and money to collect your assessment, it will harm the Association and eventually all other owners.

 What if I Have A Question Regarding My Charges?

-Unless there is an emergency, it is best to address your concerns in writing to Ponderosa Management, LLC.
+Unless there is an emergency, it is best to address your concerns in writing to Cedar Management Group.
 If you have supporting documentation, canceled checks, etc. include front and back copies of these with your correspondence.
 If time is of the essence, we will attempt to research your request over the phone.
 We attempt to be 100 percent accurate in our invoicing: however, if you have an error, we want to research and correct it as soon as possible.

 Does My Mortgage Company Pay My Assessments?

 Most mortgage companies no longer escrow for annual assessments.
 Do not assume that they do.
 Before sending your statement to them, call and verify if they escrow for your homeowner's assessment.
 It is your responsibility to make sure assessments are paid timely.